One third rejects private sector

 Work-life balance as the first goal?

-In addition, the reconciliation of private life and work is by far the most important career goal for "Generation Y".
-This generation is much more self-confident and demanding on future employers than previous generations.
-With good wages and status, the young people are no longer abzuspeisen.
+In addition, the compatibility of private life and work is by far the most important career goal for “Generation Y”.
+This generation approaches future employers much more confidently and with greater sophistication than previous generations.
+With good wages and status, young people can no longer be fobbed off.

 However, a closer look at the results of our surveys shows that around a third of those surveyed are aiming for the career goal of becoming a senior executive.
 Generation Y is not just looking for a work-life balance.
 She is also ready to take responsibility.